Why do car batteries fail in winter?

-Just like all other components of your vehicle, car batteries require proper maintenance and care to keep cranking out the starts.
+Just like all other components of your vehicle, your car battery requires proper maintenance and care to keep cranking out those morning starts.
 Take a look at these facts and maintenance tips regarding your vehicle’s compact power plant.

 Dress for (Battery Maintenance) Success.
 Below you will find tips on working with your battery to insure good maintenance.
 However, before analyzing, be sure to accessorize – with proper eye, hand and clothing protection, that is – as your battery contains dangerous chemicals.

+What battery do we recommend?
+Interstate batteries are what we recommend and install in all of our customer’s vehicles.
 Not discussed today is the issue of when and how to charge your car battery, should the need arise.
 Different batteries may require different methods of charging, and there are also precautions to take when charging (for example, never charge a frozen battery, which can cause an explosion).
 Look for an upcoming blog from us on this subject.

 In the meantime, talk to the guys at our front desk here at Golden Triangle Auto Care, downtown Denver’s premier auto repair center if you have questions about battery charging, checking your battery connections, and any sluggish morning starts you might be experiencing.